MicrosoftDocs/power-platform/power-platform/guidance/coe/setup.md

    > [!NOTE]
    > It's currently not possible to extend canvas apps or flows.
 If you want to make customizations to apps and flows, create a copy add them to your unmanaged solution. <br>
    > Editing apps and flows in the managed solution will prevent you from getting changes during an upgrade.
-See [Installing updates](#installing-updates).
+See [Installing updates](#installing-upgrades).

 1. Deploy your solution to test and production.
 We recommend making modifications and installing updates pushed by our team to the solution in a development environment dedicated to this kit, and hosting a production environment that has the real data.
 If data is being accessed and contributed by other users, it's a good idea to have separate development, test, and production environments.

 ## Installing upgrades

-Periodically, the solution will receive updates with new features, bug fixes, or optimizations.
+The CoE Starter Kit solutions will receive monthly updates with new features, bug fixes, or optimizations.
 These updates will be announced as a [release](https://github.com/microsoft/coe-starter-kit/releases) on the [GitHub repo](https://aka.ms/CoEStarterKitRepo), and can be downloaded from there or by direct download at [aka.ms/CoEStarterKitDownload](https://aka.ms/CoEStarterKitDownload).
 We target releasing monthly during the first full week of each month.

 >[!IMPORTANT]
 >We recommend upgrading at least every three months.